Asana/create-app-attachment-github-action/README.md

         run: echo "Status is ${{ steps.postAttachment.outputs.status }}"
 ```

 The workflow set up in the file above will run whenever a pull request is opened or reopened.
-This GitHub action only runs in the context of a pull request so the event triggers must either be the [`pull_request`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) event, the [`pull_request_review_comment`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review_comment) event, or the [`pull_request_review`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review) event.
+This GitHub action only runs in the context of a pull request so the event triggers must either be the [`pull_request`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) event, the [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) event, the [`pull_request_review_comment`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review_comment) event, or the [`pull_request_review`](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request_review) event.

 Once this file is set up, commit and push your change to the **main branch of your repository.** The GitHub action is now set up, congratulations!